Envirometrix/landmap/README.md

 ## Contributions

-* Contributions to landmap are most welcome.
+* Contributions to landmap are welcome.
 Issues and pull requests are the preferred ways of sharing them.
 * We are interested in results and experiences of using the train.spLearner function for generating spatial predictions with your own data sets.